UKCloud/documentation/articles/azure/azs-ref-overview.md

 - Use load balancers to make the best use of IP address quota.

-- Azure Stack Hub API may be a couple of releases behind Azure API.
+- Azure Stack Hub API may be a couple of releases behind public Azure API.

 - Single region and single state set (affects availability).